tungstenfabric/docs/tungsten-fabric-installation-and-upgrade-guide/install-contrail-vRO-plugin.rst

 3. Click :guilabel:`Login` to connect to the vRO server.

-Connecting to Contrail Controller
+Connecting to Tungsten Fabric Controller
 ---------------------------------

-To connect Contrail vRO to the Contrail Controller:
+To connect TF vRO to the Tungsten Fabric Controller:

 1. Navigate to the :menuselection:`Contrail > Configuration` folder in the workflow library.

-2. Select :guilabel:`Create Contrail controller connection`.
+2. Select :guilabel:`Create TF controller connection`.

    |Figure 7: Workflow Library|